LabConnect-RCOS/LabConnect-Backend/README.md

 ## Testing
  * Run pytest
-   * Run all the test files
+   * Run all the test files and generate a coverage report.
+Coverage reports are setup to output to the terminal and provide an html file that can be viewed that can show what branches or statments are not covered.
+It is in the projects best interest to have high coverage to ensure all statements and branches work as expected.

    ```sh
    $ make test
    ```